tsiAILAB/Plant-Pathology/README.md

 # Plant-Pathology
-Detect 4 diseases(Early Blight, Late Blight, Leaf Curl, Leaf Mold) of Tomato as well as healthy leaf, Detect 2 diseases of Potato(Early Blight and Late Blight) as well as healthy leaf Detect 3 diseases of Maize(Common Rust, Gray Leaf Spot and Northern Leaf Blight) as well as helathy leaf
+TensorFlow Model to detect 4 diseases(Early Blight, Late Blight, Leaf Curl, Leaf Mold) of Tomato as well as healthy leaf, TensorFlow Model to detect 2 diseases of Potato(Early Blight and Late Blight) as well as healthy leaf, TensorFlow Model to detect 3 diseases of Maize(Common Rust, Gray Leaf Spot and Northern Leaf Blight) as well as helathy leaf

-Please start reading from
+Please start reading in the folowing order to understand the project and execution:
 1. Readme_intoduction_General Instructions.docx
 (Problem Statement, Work scope and several defination like OpenVino Toolkit, Optimization and Inferencing)
 2. Readme_1_Model_Development_LocalWorkStation_or_Colab.docx